nnra6864/RofiTranslate/README.md

 bind = $mainMod ALT, T, exec, ~/Packages/RofiTranslate/RofiTranslate.sh
 ```

-Once Rofi Translate is open, select the input and output languages, type whatever you want to translate, and simply press Enter.
+Once Rofi Translate is open, select the Input and Output Languages, type whatever you want to translate, and simply press Enter.
 Output will be copied to your clipboard.